Chetan-Raut/Space-Exploration/README.md

 The Space Exploration website is built using the following technologies:

-- HTML and CSS for the front-end
+- HTML5 and CSS3 for the front-end
-- JavaScript for interactive features
+- JavaScript and jQuery for interactive features
 - Bootstrap for responsive design

 ## Contributing